 Para mi es un suplemento esencial que aporta Oxido nítrico sin estimulantes como la cafeína y eso es de gran ayuda.
 Recomendable.
 Gran sabor.

 Arginine is one of the most important amino acids for the human body.
-It is consumed in tiny amounts through food.
+It is obtained in tiny amounts from the food we eat.

-It is indispensable for the heart and blood vessels, since it guarantees a healthy blood pressure, it improves the erection and production of sperm, and it increases the formation of muscles and physical agility.
+It is indispensable for the heart and blood vessels because it guarantees a healthy blood pressure, it improves the erection and production of sperm, and it increases the formation of the muscles and physical agility.

-Unfortunately, the organism's requirements of this amino acid are not completely met.
+Unfortunately, the requirements of the organism for this amino acid are not completely met.

-Moreover, there are specific stituations in which we need to increase the intake of arginine, like growth phases and pregnancy, diseases, or the demands of those who practice sports.
+Moreover, there are specific situations when we need to increase the intake of arginine, for example during growth phases and pregnancy, diseases, or the demands of those who practice sports.

-Although this amino acid can be found in many foods of vegetable and animal origin, its consumption as a supplement in powder or capsules by athletes of all disciplines has increased in recent years due to the fact that it helps to improve physical performance and to promote muscle development.
+Although this amino acid can be found in many foods of vegetable and animal origin, its consumption as a supplement in powder or capsules by athletes of all disciplines has increased recently due to the fact that it helps to improve the physical performance and to promote the development of the muscle.

-Arginine or L-Arginine is a semi-essential amino acid produced by the body from food.
+Arginine or L-Arginine is a semi-essential amino acid that is produced by the body from food.

-It is formed in the human body and it contributes to the detoxification of the body through urine.
+It is produced in the human body and it contributes to the detoxification of the organism through the urine.

 Arginine is the only precursor form of nitric oxide.

-Arginine not only prevents thrombi in the blood vessels, it also acts as a vasodilator, which improves the blood flow from the brain to the muscles of the male sexual organ.
+Arginine does not only prevent the formation of clots in the blood vessels, it also acts as a vasodilator, which improves the blood flow from the brain to the muscles of the male sexual organ.